Child Making Family Chain

 • Ability of the parents to meet the child’s needs

 Ideally, a Court would put a Shared Care Arrangement in place, as being able to spend time with both parents is generally in most children’s best interests.
-We understand that every case is different and our specialist Family and Child Law Solicitors will tailor our service to your needs and circumstances.
+We understand that every case is different and our specialist Family Law Solicitors will tailor our service to your needs and circumstances.

 What is a Shared Care Arrangement?